Our Blog

 November 10th, 2021

-Dr. Mark Guevarra and our team correct the alignment of your teeth and jaws so that you can speak clearly, chew food effectively, and look attractive when you smile.
+Our team correct the alignment of your teeth and jaws so that you can speak clearly, chew food effectively, and look attractive when you smile.
 We do this by putting sophisticated gadgets in your mouth.
 While many of these dental devices look similar, we use a wide variety of orthodontic appliances to straighten your teeth and repair jaw problems.

 Orthodontic appliances are devices that move your teeth, change the position of your jaw, or hold your teeth in their finished positions after your braces are removed.
 These devices may be attached to your teeth or removable.